The Feeling of Love, the Actions of LoveBy Dr. Margaret Paul

-The feeling of love is a great gift of Spirit, which we invite into our hearts whenever we open to learning about loving.
+The feeling of love is a great gift of spirit, which we invite into our hearts whenever we open to learning about loving.

 The Actions of Love

 The actions of love come from the feeling of love.
-When we are open to learning and are loving ourselves, our hearts becomes so filled with love that it overflows and we want to share it with others through our actions of love.
+When we are open to learning and are loving ourselves, our heart becomes so filled with love that it overflows and we want to share it with others through our actions of love.

 It is the feeling of love that generates actions of love.

-When you believe that the love you need has to come from a person rather than from Spirit, then you might find yourself constantly trying to get love with your controlling behavior.
+When you believe that the love you need has to come from a person rather than from spirit, then you might find yourself constantly trying to get love with your controlling behavior.